zulip/zulip/docs/subsystems/user-docs.md

     ```md
     {!admin-only.md!}

-    {!follow-steps.md!} change who can join your stream by changing the stream's
+    Follow the following steps to change who can join your stream by changing the stream's
     accessibility.
     ```
     ```md